ISBX/apprtc-node-server/README.md

 # AppRTC - NodeJS implementation of the Google WebRTC Demo

 ## About
-AppRTC-node-server is a straight port of the AppRTC Python Server from the Google WebRTC Demo to run entirely in the NodeJS environment.
+AppRTC-node-server is a straight port of the AppRTC Python Server from the Google WebRTC Demo to run entirely in the NodeJS environment with Websocket built in.

 ## Notes
 This still a work in progress.
 We are in the process of cleaning up the code and making several enhancements: